-Way back in 2008, we visited a little restaurant called Old Wives Tale in Portland.
-This Hungarian Mushroom Soup recipe is inspired by that visit.
-Creamy, and chock-full of mushrooms, the soup gets added flavor from a few sprinkles of Hungarian paprika and a bit of sour cream.
+This Hungarian Mushroom Soup recipe is inspired by a dish I enjoyed at Old Wives Tale in Portland, way back in 2008.
 I’ve put my own spin on it, of course, complete with garlic-shallot puree and a gremolata topping.
-My kids are pretty picky eaters, and they absolutely loved how this turned out!
-I think this is way better than most cream of mushroom soup recipes, and I hope you’ll agree.
-If you want to learn how to make it step by step, watch my video above!
+I think this is way better than most cream of mushroom soup recipes, and I hope you’ll agree!

 - 2 tablespoons butter